At a glance

 - Country: Turkey, a 1990s fast-food sandwich, the sauced reading of fries-in-bread

-The frame is plain and the effort goes into the dressing.
-A soft white loaf is split, often warmed so the crust softens against the hot filling, and freshly fried potatoes go in hot and packed the length of it.
-Then the sauces go on with a heavier and more deliberate hand than a plain patso gets: ketchup and mayonnaise as the base, frequently joined by a garlic sauce, a spiced or hot sauce, or a tangy yogurt-style dressing, striped and layered through the fries rather than puddled on top.
-Salt and pul biber go in, and a handful of pickles or shredded salad often rides along for a sharp crunch against the soft potato.
-Melted kaşar is common too, turning the whole thing molten.
+The frame is plain and the labor goes into the dressing.
+A soft white loaf is split and often warmed so the crust gives against the hot filling, then freshly fried potatoes go in packed the length of it.
+The sauces follow with a heavier hand than a plain patso gets: ketchup and mayonnaise as the base, frequently joined by a garlic sauce (sarımsaklı), a hot one (acılı), or a tangy yogurt-style dressing, striped through the fries rather than puddled on top.
+Salt and pul biber go in, and pickles or shredded salad ride along for a sharp note against the soft potato.

-The grammar is the grammar of a student büfe, ordered by what goes on it.
-Soslu is the call for the loaded-sauce build against a plain salt-and-spice patso; sarımsaklı asks for the garlic sauce, acılı for the hot one, kaşarlı for the melted cheese, and the counter assembles it to order in front of you.
-It is cheap, fast food sold from small fast-food windows and patso shops, the patsocu, near schools and on busy late-night streets, priced for a student's pocket.
-The ordering is all spoken and the whole thing is handed over in under a minute, wrapped and hot.
+The grammar is the grammar of a student büfe, ordered by what goes on it rather than off any printed menu.
+Soslu is the call for the loaded-sauce build against a plain salt-and-spice patso; sarımsaklı asks for the garlic sauce, acılı for the hot one, kaşarlı for the melted cheese, and the counter assembles it to order while you watch.
+These are small windows, the patsocu, working near schools and on busy late-night streets and priced for a student's pocket, the whole thing wrapped in paper and handed over hot inside a minute.
+The paper goes translucent with grease and sauce as you hold it, and it is eaten fast, before the loaf can carry more liquid than it has, which is the moment a patso turns from sandwich to wreck.

 Origin and history